Anthony96922/mpxgen/README.md

 See the [command list](command_list.md) for a complete list of valid commands.

 ### RDS2 (WIP)
-Mpxgen has an WIP implementation of RDS2.
+Mpxgen has a WIP implementation of RDS2.
 Support for RDS2 features will be implemented once the spec has been released.

 #### Credits
 Based on [PiFmAdv](https://github.com/miegl/PiFmAdv) which is based on [PiFmRds](https://github.com/ChristopheJacquet/PiFmRds)